SharmileeD/database_systems_implementation/README.md

 Project 4 Note:
 Please note that for tests Q8 and Q11 we get different results than those checked against in the test case.

+Project 4.2
+Aim: To compile and optimize an input SQL statement, and then print the resulting, optimized query plan to the screen.